AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 SentimentChatbot

-A lightweight, rule-based chatbot built using the Microsoft Bot Framework SDK for Python and Azure AI Text Analytics.
+A lightweight rule-based chatbot built using the Microsoft Bot Framework SDK for Python and Azure AI Text Analytics.
 It runs locally using aiohttp and can be tested with the Bot Framework Emulator.

 ⸻

-Features
+1. Features
 	•	Responds to greetings (hi, hello, hey, etc.)
 	•	Shares the current time and date
 	•	Performs sentiment analysis using Azure Cognitive Services